UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 we need to have an underlying measure on our space for a notion of "volume" on the space, and then we can define the probability density function as the Radon--Nikodym derivative of the probability measure w.r.t. the underlying volume measure.
-Also, for t he Radon--Nikodym derivative to exist, the probability measure must be absolutely continuous w.r.t. the volume measure, which means that we have to sacrifice all the probability distributions that are not absolutely continuous to take the probability density function approach.
+Also, for the Radon--Nikodym derivative to exist, the probability measure must be absolutely continuous w.r.t. the volume measure, which means that we have to sacrifice all the probability distributions that are not absolutely continuous to take the probability density function approach.